 In January 2020, St. Croix Foundation was invited to lead KIDS COUNT in the U.S. Virgin Islands.
-A national initiative launched by the Annie E. Casey Foundation (AECF) in 1990, through KIDS COUNT, SCF is building upon over 15 years of strategic investments in Youth and Education.
-Our overarching KIDS COUNT strategy is to identify ‘hot spots’ as well as ‘bright spots’ of child well-being through the collection and reporting of current, comprehensive, and contextual data that captures the lived experiences of our youngest residents.
+A national initiative launched by the Annie E. Casey Foundation in 1990, through KIDS COUNT, SCF is building upon over 15 years of strategic investments in Youth and Education.
+Our overarching KIDS COUNT strategy is to identify ‘Hot Spots’ as well as ‘Bright Spots’ of child well-being through the collection and reporting of current, comprehensive, and contextual data that captures the lived experiences of our youngest residents.

-Recognizing that data by itself is insufficient to move the needle on the welfare of our children, the Foundation is committed to leveraging the information gained through KIDS COUNT to inform sound public policy, to encourage community advocacy, and to cultivate ‘systems thinking.’
+Recognizing that data by itself is insufficient to improve the welfare of our children, the Foundation is committed to leveraging the information gained through KIDS COUNT USVI to inform sound public policy, to encourage community advocacy, and to cultivate ‘systems thinking.’
 Leaning on our civic, public, and private sector partnerships, SCF’s long-term goal is to use the data we collect to identify opportunities to reduce vulnerabilities, build reinforced safety nets, and improve overall outcomes for all children in the U.S. Virgin Islands.

 About KIDS COUNT and the Annie E. Casey Foundation

-KIDS COUNT is a network of nonprofits, foundations, and consortiums from all 50 states, the District of Columbia, Puerto Rico and the U.S. Virgin Islands.
-Launched in 1990 by AECF, a national philanthropy focused on child well-being, KIDS COUNT provides data about child well-being at the federal, state, and local levels to catalyze informed policies and decision-making.
+KIDS COUNT is a network of nonprofits, foundations, and consortiums from all 50 states, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands.
+Launched in 1990 by the Annie E. Casey Foundation, a national philanthropy focused on child well-being, KIDS COUNT provides data about child well-being at the federal, state, and local levels to catalyze informed policies and decision-making.
 KIDS COUNT grantees are tasked with disseminating their findings publicly through a local data book annually.